SPARC-FAIR-Codeathon/2025-team-D/README.md

 # SPARC Plugins (sparc-plugins)
-An ecosystem for dynamically integrating rich and interactive features into the SPARC portal in accordance with FAIR principles.
+An ecosystem for dynamically integrating rich, interactive features into the SPARC portal in accordance with FAIR principles.

-Making the SPARC portal more FAIR

 [![Contributors][contributors-shield]][contributors-url]
 [![Stargazers][stars-shield]][stars-url]